theboldtoken/bold-pool/README.md

 ### Setting up Testnet

-Monero does have a testnet.
-Call daemon and simplewallet with --tesnet to connect to it.
-Downloading the testnet blockchain may still take a while to start usint testnet, so you can use this excellent tutorial http://moneroexamples.github.io/private-testnet/ to set up a private testnet.
-Should work with other coins, too, but below are original testnet instructions by server43 for reference, too.

-For cryptonote based coins that don't have a testnet mode (yet), you can effectively create a testnet with the following steps:
+No cryptonote based coins have a testnet mode (yet) but you can effectively create a testnet with the following steps:

 * Open `/src/p2p/net_node.inl` and remove lines with `ADD_HARDCODED_SEED_NODE` to prevent it from connecting to mainnet (Monero example: http://git.io/0a12_Q)
 * Build the coin from source
 * You now need to run two instance of the daemon and connect them to each other (without a connection to another instance the daemon will not accept RPC requests)
-  * Run first instance with `./coind --p2p-bind-port 28080 --allow-local-ip`
+  * Run first instance with `./forknoted --p2p-bind-port 28080 --allow-local-ip`
-  * Run second instance with `./coind --p2p-bind-port 5011 --rpc-bind-port 5010 --add-peer 0.0.0.0:28080 --allow-local-ip`
+  * Run second instance with `./forknoted --p2p-bind-port 5011 --rpc-bind-port 5010 --add-peer 0.0.0.0:28080 --allow-local-ip`
 * You should now have a local testnet setup.
 The ports can be changes as long as the second instance is pointed to the first instance, obviously

 *Credit to surfer43 for these instructions*